switchupcb/disgo/_contribution/concepts/REQUESTS.md

 ## What is a REST HTTP Request?

-To communicate better, humans create protocols that others adhere to during conversation:
+Humans create protocols that others adhere to during conversation to communicate better:
 - The **HTTP** protocol is used to send and receive resources _(data)_.
 - A **REST API** is a style used to communicate resources.